NFL combine analysis: Strength of tackle, receiver and running back classes could help Seahawks greatly

 Seattle’s only big move so far has been to sign veteran tight end Greg Olsen to a one-year deal worth up to $7 million with $5.5 million guaranteed.
 As ESPN and others reported this week, the other $1.5 million is in roster bonuses, which explains why his cap number is $6.906 million.

-That’s a significant sum for a tight end who will be 35 next month and has had some notable injuries the last few years — it’s the seventh-highest cap hit for any Seahawk in 2020 and fourth-highest on offense behind Russell Wilson ($31 million), Duane Brown ($12.5 million) and Tyler Lockett ($12.25 million).
+That’s a significant sum for a tight end who will be 35 next month and has had some notable injuries the past few years.
+It’s the seventh-highest cap hit for any Seahawk in 2020 and fourth highest on offense behind Russell Wilson ($31 million), Duane Brown ($12.5 million) and Tyler Lockett ($12.25 million).

 But the Seahawks needed another tight end and another proven threat for Wilson, and if there weren’t going to be many available options in the draft, then free agency was the way to go.

-The signing of Olsen leaves Seattle with $44.6 million in cap space, according to OvertheCap.com, with the ability to create maybe $8-10 million more with a few other roster moves.
-(The cap may also go up a bit depending on what happens with the proposed new Collective Bargaining Agreement.
+The signing of Olsen leaves Seattle with $44.6 million in cap space, according to OvertheCap.com, with the ability to create maybe $8 million to $10 million more with a few other roster moves.
+(The cap may also go up a bit depending on what happens with the proposed new collective-bargaining agreement.
 But that obviously would go up equally for everyone.)

 And we know where the Seahawks need to spend a lot of that money — on re-signing the likes of defensive linemen Jadeveon Clowney and Jarran Reed or finding their replacements.

+Sure, Seattle can and will draft defense, too.
+And in another thing that may help Seattle, what may be the best defensive group is cornerbacks, where Seattle may be in the market to draft someone as immediate competition at the nickelback spot.
+However, only seven of the 35 listed cornerbacks had an arm length of 32 inches or greater, which has long been something of a cutoff point for Seattle.

+But in general, the combine seemed to confirm that this is a draft class better and deeper on offense than defense.

-But given the needs up front — the Seahawks need to vastly improve a pass rush that had just 28 sacks last year even if Clowney and Reed return — free agency, and not needing to rely on rookies, seems the more logical way to go.
+And given the needs on the defensive front — the Seahawks need to vastly improve a pass rush that had just 28 sacks last year even if Clowney and Reed return — free agency, and not needing to rely on immediate help from rookies, seems the more logical way to go.

-Which is why a draft strong offense draft class — where Seattle has needs but not as urgent — works out well.
+Which is why a strong offensive draft class — where Seattle has needs but not as urgent — works out well.

 If it wants, Seattle can spend its free-agent money on defense (or the bulk of it, anyway) safe with the knowledge that it can probably find plenty of good potential candidates for its offensive needs — a third receiver, depth at running back with Rashaad Penny uncertain to be available for the start of the season, a young tackle if one or both of Germain Ifedi (likely gone) or George Fant leave via free agency — through the draft.